gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 ### run-all

-Runs the provided OpenTofu/Terraform command against a `stack`, where a `stack` is a tree of terragrunt modules.
-The command will recursively find terragrunt modules in the current directory tree and run the OpenTofu/Terraform command in dependency order (unless the command is destroy, in which case the command is run in reverse dependency order).
+Runs the provided OpenTofu/Terraform command against a [stack](/docs/getting-started/terminology/#stack).
+The command will recursively find terragrunt [units](/docs/getting-started/terminology/#unit) in the current directory tree and run the OpenTofu/Terraform command in dependency order (unless the command is destroy, in which case the command is run in reverse dependency order).

-Make sure to read [Execute OpenTofu/Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-modules-at-once/) for context.
+Make sure to read [Execute OpenTofu/Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-units-at-once/) for context.

 Example: